iods/magento2-hello/README.md

 A [very] opinionated guide for everything right and wrong with Magento 2.

-Rules are mean't to be broken.
+Rules are meant to be broken.

 Rationale